 Canada’s Fight against Foreign Bribery

-Implementation of the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions and the Enforcement of the Corruption of Foreign Public Officials Act
+Implementation of the Organisation for Economic Co-operation and Development (OECD) Convention on Combating Bribery of Foreign Public Officials in International Business Transactions and the Enforcement of the Corruption of Foreign Public Officials Act

 The OECD Convention

 The OECD Convention aims to stop the flow of bribes and to remove bribery as a non-tariff barrier to trade, producing a level playing field in international business.
-To date, 44 states have ratified the OECD Convention, including all 36 member states of the OECD and eight non-member states: Argentina, Brazil, Bulgaria, Colombia, Costa Rica, Peru, Russia, and South Africa.Footnote iv Since the OECD Convention entered into force, over 350 individuals and over 130 entities have been sanctioned under criminal proceedings for foreign bribery in over one-third of States Parties.
-Of those, over 100 of the sanctioned individuals have been sentenced to prison.
-Based on the most recent enforcement data, published in November 2017, there are currently over 500 investigations and over 140 prosecutions ongoing in States Parties relating to offences under the OECD Convention.Footnote v
+To date, 44 states have ratified the OECD Convention, including all 38 member states of the OECD and six non-member states: Argentina, Brazil, Bulgaria, Peru, Russia, and South Africa.Footnote v Since the OECD Convention entered into force, 684 individuals and 245 entities have been convicted or criminally sanctioned for foreign bribery, and 77 individuals and 107 entities have been convicted or criminally sanctioned for related offences (false accounting or money laundering).
+Furthermore, 87 individuals and 119 entities have received sanctions for foreign bribery through administrative or civil proceedings, and 75 individuals and 188 entities have received sanctions for related offences (false accounting or money laundering) through administrative or civil proceedings.
+Based on the most recent enforcement data published in December 2021, 485 investigations are ongoing in 32 States Parties and 181 prosecutions are ongoing in 13 States Parties relating to offences under the OECD Convention.Footnote vi

 - Companion Instruments